ianherdegen/The-Beacon/README.md

 ## API

-The Beacon provides a simple API endpoint to get information about currently live games:
+The Beacon provides a simple API endpoint to get information about all games:

-### Live Games Endpoint
+### Games Endpoint

-**GET** `/api/live-games/`
+**GET** `/api/games/`

-Returns a JSON response with currently live games and their links.
+Returns a JSON response with all games, including their titles and statuses.

 **Example Response:**
 ```json